Rep. Randy Feenstra joins Iowa Congressional delegation calling for Biden to issue Davenport emergency declaration

 People are also reading…

-Also Monday: The city's mayor, Mike Matson said officials were "looking into a 911 call which was placed May 27, in which the caller said he had heard the building wall was bulging and could be dangerous" (per the Quad City Times).
+Also Monday: The city's mayor, Mike Matson said officials were "looking into a 911 call which was placed May 27, in which the caller said he had heard the building wall was bulging and could be dangerous," according to the Quad-City Times.

 Legislative announcement